3D fly-throughs of sample buildings can be viewed here

 Legacy Building Solutions combines decades of experience with an uncompromising vision for innovation to provide the very best technology the tension fabric building industry has to offer.

 Legacy Building Solutions designs, manufactures and installs tension fabric buildings on an innovative rigid steel frame.
-The unique fabric attachment process allows Legacy to design structures with a multitude of features and accessories for any application.
+The unique fabric attachment process allows Legacy to design and manufacture membrane structures with a multitude of features and accessories for any application.
 The engineering behind the rigid frame design has been refined and proven for decades.
 Combining steel with fabric results in high-quality, corrosion-resistant structures.

 At Legacy, we pride ourselves on designing your fabric storage structure.
 We completely customize your building from the very beginning to accommodate your exact needs.
 Rather than being confined to standard fabric building sizes or profiles, you truly can have a one-of-a-kind fabric building system.